 Step 4: Track Trends, Not Snapshots

 A single blood draw is a photograph.
-Optimization requires a time-lapse.
-The most valuable data comes from tracking the same markers over multiple draws — quarterly at minimum, monthly if you’re actively making interventions.
+Optimization requires a time-lapse. the most valuable data comes from tracking the same markers over multiple draws — quarterly at minimum, monthly if you’re actively making interventions like a SARMs cycle or a peptide protocol.

 What you’re looking for in trends: Is your fasting insulin creeping up even though glucose is stable?
 (Early metabolic dysfunction.)
 Is your Free T3 declining while TSH stays “normal”?
 (Conversion issue developing.)
 Is your hs-CRP trending upward?
 (Something is driving systemic inflammation — diet, sleep, infection, overtraining.)